9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 Nanuya Lailai Island

 This is truly an island paradise–complete with white sandy beaches, idyllic palm trees, and thriving coral reefs.
-This is also known as Blue Lagoon and you certainly won’t be disappointed
+This is also known as Blue Lagoon and you certainly won’t be disappointed.

-6. Relax on the Pristine Beaches
+6. Relax on the Pristine Beaches of the Yasawa Islands

 It is no surprise that Fiji excels at one thing in particular: the beaches!
 And if you plan a trip to Fiji, I will no doubt find you relaxing on a beach for part/most of your trip.

 Note that most of these islands are occupied by a single luxury resort.
 Therefore, most of these beaches belong to a resort.
-You may be required to be a guest in order to access these fantastical beaches.
+You may be required to be a guest in order to access these fantastic beaches.

 Here are some of the best beaches in the Yasawa Islands!
 I can feel the sand in my toes already!